 It has 3 sizes available, each being adjustable, for people of varying builds.
 Size A is for small and short people with back pain while B is for the average build.
 So, as you can infer, model C is for big and tall guys looking for ergonomic seating.

 Also, the chair shines with its unique PostureFit SL support for the lower back.
-This particular mechanism can provide support to your lumbar area, despite your minor movements on the chair.
+This particular machine can provide support to your lumbar area, despite your minor movements on the chair.
 Besides, the lumbar support is adjustable in height to better fit the curvature of your spine.

 In a word, this chair will easily outperform other competitors in ergonomics, whether they are cheap or expensive.
 I’d strongly suggest you buy this one if you suffering from sciatica.